 Sixto-Juan Zavala (he/him) is a designer and illustrator from Texas and is currently based in London.
 He holds a BFA in Communication Design from Texas State University and an MA in Narrative Environments from UAL: Central Saint Martins.
-He has worked in the creative field for over ten years, using illustration, collage, and custom typography to create layered, evocative imagery.
+He has worked in the creative field for over ten years, using illustration, collage, and custom typography to create meaningful evocative designs.
 Zavala is especially interested in culture, marginalised groups, the environment, and how visual communication and spatial design can facilitate cultural change.

 Zavala is the winner of the 2021 Spatial Cultural Equity award from the Spatial Practices Program Prizes and was nominated for a MullenLowe NOVA Award, the Spatial Practices Prize, and The Steve Lumby Drawing Prize.
 He has been published in multiple publications including Graphis Poster Annual 2019, Plant Kingdom: Design with Plant Aesthetics (2015), Communication Arts Design Annual 56 (2015), and has exhibited work at The People’s Gallery (Austin, TX), Mexic-Arte Museum (Austin, TX), Gravelmouth Gallery (San Antonio, TX), and Silkwörm Gallery (San Antonio, TX).